 In 2005, the Company adopted the 2005 Outside Directors Equity Award Plan (the "2005 Directors Plan"), which provides the granting of stock options, restricted stock or stock appreciation rights to directors who are not employees of the Company.
 Prior to 2005, the Directors Stock Option Plan (the "Directors Plan") provided the granting of stock options to directors who are not employees of the Company.
 The aggregate number of the Company's Class A Common Stock options that may be granted may not exceed 200,000 shares under each of these plans.
 Under the terms of both plans, options are granted at exercise prices equal to the market value of the common stock on the date options are granted and become exercisable immediately.
 Options expire 10 years after date of grant.

-No stock options were granted during 2008 or during the first six months of 2007.
+No stock options were granted during the nine months ended 2008 or in 2007.

 Stock option activity was as follows (Shares in thousands):